Jean Lorimer: Life and character

 Her father, William Lorimer, was a tea and wine merchant and a farmer, at first at Craigieburn House near Moffat.
 Agnes Carson of Morton was her mother, who William had married in 1772.

 In the autumn of 1790 her parents continued to farm at Craigieburn, but also took a lease of Kemmishall Farm from Robert Riddell of Friars Carse.
 Jean became a good friend of Jean Armour and Burns was a frequent visitor to their home.

 Jean had a sister and three brothers.
 Their mother was "given to drinking" which caused difficulties for the family.
 Lorimer was a very attractive, blue eyed and fair haired, an unusual hair colour in the area at the time, with a fine singing voice, catching the attention of several men, such as John Lewars, James Thomson, and in particular another colleague of Burns in the excise, John Gillespie.

 Robert wrote several songs on Jean for John when she was only around 16, however in 1793 when she was barely 18 she eloped to Gretna Green to marry the 19 year old Andrew Whelpdale, a native of Penrith in Cumberland who had a small farm near Moffat at Barnhill.
 Andrew abandoned her three weeks or so after the couple had returned to Barnhill Farm and he absconded back to Cumberland to avoid his creditors and she was therefore forced returned to her parents at Kemmishall where she reverted to her maiden name, however she was legally obliged to remained married to him.
 Whelpdale had met Jean at a ball in Moffat and having a small annuity from his mother he seemed a respectable individual.

 Towards the end of her life, twenty-three years after she had last seen him, Jean visited her spendrift husband in the debtors' prison at Carlisle, generously seeing him every day for a month.
 She had, it is said, only married him in the first place when he threatened to commit suicide if she would not marry him.

 In 1795 the family gave up Kemmishall or Kemys Hall due to his business failing and moved into Dumfries where William steadily developed senile dementia and in 1808 he died in poverty.
 Burns remained friendly with the Lorimers as is shown by a letter of August 1795 "Jeany and you are all the people, besides my Edinburgh friends, whom I wish to see; and if you can come I shall take it very kind."

-William Lorimer was once considered to be the "illicit dealer" that Burns had difficulties with on his excise duties, however thia is now thought to be William Lorimer of Cairnmill, also in Nithsdale.
+William Lorimer was once considered to be the "illicit dealer" that Burns had difficulties with on his excise duties, however this is now thought to be William Lorimer of Cairnmill, also in Nithsdale.